kcanamar/code-every-day/log.md

 **Today's Progress**: Completed a problem on codewars.

-**Thoughts**: Worked with a lot of vanilla JavaScript methods to minipulate data today.
+**Thoughts**: Worked with a lot of vanilla JavaScript methods to manipulate data today.
 Today was a productive day, I need to find a better way to share what I am learning.

 **Link to Work** [problem 1](https://github.com/kcanamar/code-every-day/blob/main/codewars/ones-and-zeros.js)